-As described in detail in our White Paper, businesses that rely on ICs should consider engaging in a form of IC Diagnostics™ to avoid or minimize exposure to IC misclassification liability.
+As described in detail in my White Paper, businesses that rely on ICs should consider engaging in a form of a process such as IC Diagnostics™ to avoid or minimize exposure to IC misclassification liability.
 This starts with an assessment of the company’s current level of IC compliance on an IC Compliance Scale™, using all applicable federal and state IC tests and an examination of each of the “48 Factors-Plus” found by the courts and administrative agencies to be relevant to a determination of IC status.
 Some businesses need little if any restructuring of their IC relationships, while others, including some Internet-based companies, are likely to benefit from moderate to substantial restructurings to enhance the likelihood of a successful defense to an IC misclassification challenge.

 Regardless of whether a business’s IC relationships need restructuring or not, documentation of the IC relationship can be critical under most state and federal laws governing the status of workers.
 Many IC agreements have not been updated since the crackdown on IC misclassification began or were never drafted in a manner that minimizes IC misclassification liability.
-Thus, re-documentation of the IC agreement, including use of state-of-the-art provisions keyed to the relevant legal tests for IC status, is an essential aspect of IC Diagnostics™.
+Thus, re-documentation of the IC agreement, including use of state-of-the-art provisions keyed to the relevant legal tests for IC status, is an essential aspect of a process such as IC Diagnostics™.

 Many companies utilizing ICs are well aware that they may not be in compliance with laws affecting ICs, but find themselves in a form of corporate paralysis, unaware that there are a number of ways they can minimize or avoid IC misclassification liability.
 Indeed, for most of those businesses, IC compliance is readily attainable.